TicTacLab/landing2/source/en/doc/sengine/file-preparation.md

 First column must contain values from column *Market_type_name* from *OUT* sheet.
 Other columns are filled out by names of Event Types from *EventType* sheet.

-Cell values at the crossing are the *Atrributes* that required for settling this bet.
+Cell values at the crossing are the *Attributes* that required for settling this bet.

 ### Example of *MarketTemplates* sheet